omunroe-com/navewiki/Common-Gotchas.md

 ##### **Q:** Why is `foo +a` different from `foo + a` ?

-**A:** CoffeeScript is a whitespace-significant language. `foo<space>` starts an implicit call, you must either dually-space your operator or dually-unspace it.
+**A:** CoffeeScript is a whitespace-significant language. `foo something` is an implicit call.
+For it to be arithmetic, put consistent spacing around your operands.

 ----